Books with new Ghanada text

 Jacket Design / Illustrations: Subrata Chowdhury

-From Halley-r Bechal.
+From Halley-r Bechaal.

 Artist: Subrata Chowdhury

-From Jayadrath Badhey Ghanada.
+From Jayadrath Bawdhey Ghanada.

 21. Ghanada O Dui Doshor Mamababu O Parashar